As proven by recent research, Facebook personalized ads can lead to a 15% increase in revenue.

 This approach is similar to the previous one (at least to some extent).
 What you need to do is to contextualize the products within weather-based ads (like we did in the example above – divide different types of products into different weather-based categories).

 Just prepare a simple spreadsheet and list all of your products.
-There’s a media platform that creates and manage 1000s of different ads in a single click.
+There’s a media platform that creates and manages 1000s of different ads in a single click.

 This means that you can create thousands of ads, for hundreds of products and hundreds of different locations, all in a fraction of time and without spending $10.000 and more on designers’ costs.